mat/gomagick/Readme.markdown

 Image resizing server written in Go based on ImageMagick, proof of concept.

-The service is deployed at <http://gomagick.herokuapp.com>
+See in action at <http://gomagick.herokuapp.com>

+Powered by ImageMagick bindings from <https://github.com/quirkey/magick>

 ## Usage